OVERVIEW

 Day 19 – Zimbabwe - Victoria Falls

-With the memories of our animal encounters firmly anchored in our minds, we cross the border into Zimbabwe this morning and travel the short distance to the Victoria Falls.
-Today, you have the opportunity to visit the spectacular Victoria Falls at your own leisure, also known by the local name "Mosi-oa Tunya" (the smoke that thunders).
-While much of today is dedicated to the sight of the mighty Zambezi plunging into the Batoka Gorge below, the bustling adventure community of Victoria Falls also offers a range of optional activities for those seeking an adrenaline rush in the afternoon.
-For the more relaxed traveler, there are also craft markets and cafés.
-This evening, you have the opportunity to join the group for an optional dinner at a local restaurant, where you can enjoy a meal and reflect on the day's adventures.
+With the memories of our encounters with animals firmly anchored in our minds, we cross the border into Zimbabwe this morning and travel the short distance to Victoria Falls.
+Today you have the opportunity to visit the spectacular Victoria Falls at your own discretion, also known by the local name "Mosi-oa Tunya" (the smoke that thunders).
+While a large part of today's day is dedicated to the sight of the mighty Zambezi plunging into the Batoka Gorge below, the bustling adventure community of Victoria Falls also offers a range of optional activities for those seeking an adrenaline rush in the afternoon.
+For the more relaxed traveler, there are also craft markets and cafes.
+This evening, you have the option to join the group for an optional dinner at a local restaurant, where you can enjoy a meal and reflect on the adventures of the day.
 Your guide will make a reservation for those who wish to participate.

 Tuesday 20 – Victoria Falls

-With the many activities offered in Victoria Falls, today is the perfect day for the adventure that suits your style best.
+With the many activities offered in Victoria Falls, today is the perfect day for the adventure that best suits your style.
 Whether you navigate the mighty Zambezi River by boat or enjoy a flight over the waterfalls, this is your day to enjoy the many attractions in Victoria Falls.

 Day 21 – Victoria Falls to Hwange National Park